About the Vineyards

 Quinta da Valeira

 Valeira has certainly one of the most beautiful viewpoints of the Douro.
 It is located right where the Cima-Corgo finishes and the Douro Superior starts.
-Acquired by Quevedo in 2014, this 27 hectare (ha) property was planted in 2006 with 5,02 ha of Touriga Nacional (representing 52% of the total planted area, with 18.332 plants), 2,15 ha of Touriga Franca (22%, 7.287 plants), 1,34 ha of Tinta Francisca (14%, 4.010 plants) and 1,17 ha of Sousão (12%, 4.290 plants).
+Acquired by Quevedo in 2014, this 27 hectare (ha) property was planted in 2006 with a total of 9,68ha, has 5,02 ha of Touriga Nacional (representing 52% of the total planted area, with 18.332 plants), 2,15 ha of Touriga Franca (22%, 7.287 plants), 1,34 ha of Tinta Francisca (14%, 4.010 plants) and 1,17 ha of Sousão (12%, 4.290 plants).
 Located between 428 and 495 meters altitude, temperatures never get too high as this is a well ventilated location.
 The schist on the soil helps water to drain and retains the heat on Summer days, and releases it back during the night.
 The vine training system is cordon the Royat.

 With this new vineyard, we expect the Touriga Franca and Sousão to bring complexity and intensity to our LBV, complemented with the freshness expectable from Tinta Francisca.
 The Touriga Nacional apart from the LBVs will be used to express elegance in Oscar’s red blend.